-Tests have shown that plate end (PE) debonding, which initiates from a horizontal crack at the plate end in the concrete cover, is a common mechanism of failure for retrofitted beams.
-It is essential that PE debonding does not occur, not only when the steel is elastic, but also when the steel is yielding.
+Tests have shown that plate end (PE) debonding, which initiates from a horizontal crack near the plate end in the concrete cover, is a common mechanism of failure for retrofitted beams.
+It is essential that PE debonding does not occur, not only when the steel is elastic but also be adequate when the steel is yielding.
 PE debonding can normally be prevented by extending the FRP plate towards the support, but it is important to know how long the plate should be.
-The designer needs to choose the curtailment location $L{cur}$ in such a way that premature PE debonding is prevented.
+The designer needs to choose the curtailment location L{cur} in such a way that premature PE debonding is prevented.

-In order to prevent premature PE debonding, different innovative techniques have been proposed, for example: (i) to extend the FRP plate towards the supports (Ross et al. 1999, Rahimi & Hutchinson 2001), (ii) to wrap FRP sheets around the beam or the web to reduce the beam cracks (Arduini et al. 1997, Teng et al. 2002), (iii) to anchor the FRP plate end into the beam by additional FRP straps (Hoult & Lees 2009), and (iv) to incorporate various anchorage systems such as bolting (Hsu et al. 2003, Jones et al. 1988).
-These inventions are far from mature and some are not practical: at the same time they aim to prevent debonding rather than to understand it.
-On one hand they are helpful in promoting FRP retrofitting for engineering use at an early stage in its development, but on the other hand they tend to dilute the real understanding of the debonding mechanism and bury risk in the future.
-Although FRP retrofitting has developed quickly, the understanding of debonding is far from mature.
+In order to prevent premature PE debonding different innovative techniques have been proposed, for example: (i) to extend the FRP plate towards the supports [1,2], (ii) to wrap FRP sheets around the beam or the web to reduce the beam cracks [3,4], (iii) to anchor the FRP plate end into the beam by additional FRP straps [5], and (iv) to incorporate various anchorage systems such as bolting [6,7].
+Although they are helpful in some extent, these inventions are far from mature and some are not practical: at the same time they aim to prevent debonding rather than to understand it.

-Unlike intermediate-crack-induced (IC) debonding, which is commonly prevented by limiting the section strains, e.g. in ACI-440 design guide, PE debonding normally initiates well away from the load, at a place where the flexural strains are small.
+Unlike intermediate-crack-induced (IC) debonding, which is commonly prevented by limiting the section strains, PE debonding normally initiates well away from the load, at a place where the flexural strains are small.
 Strain criteria are thus not relevant.
 A study based on fracture analysis of concrete, which relates the change in the strain energy in the beam and the potential energy of the load to the energy that is released in the concrete when the fracture propagates, has been used to predict when debonding would occur.
-This is known as the Global Energy Balance Approach (GEBA), and has been used by different researchers, e.g. Achintha & Burgoyne (2008), Gunes et al. (2009), Carpinteri et al. (2009) and Guan & Burgoyne (2012).
-The key comparison is between the Energy Release Rate $G_R$ and the Fracture Energy of Concrete $G_f$ .
-The particular value of $G_f$ is normally well within the range from 0.05 to 0.3 N/mm from Shah & Carpinteri (1991) and Bazant & Becq-Giraudon (2002).
+This is known as the Global Energy Balance Approach (GEBA), and have been used by different researchers [8-11].
+The key comparison is between the Energy Release Rate G_R with the Fracture Energy of Concrete G_f .
+The particular value of G_f is normally well within the range from 0.05 to 0.3 N/mm [12,13].

-A parametric study of GEBA has been presented by the authors in Guan et al. (2012), where debonding contour (DBC) plots have been used as the PE debonding criterion: $G_R$ varies as a function of the loading state at which debonding occurs, and as a function of where the fracture takes place. $G_R$ is determined from M- $\kappa$ models, so the DBC can be plotted on a graph of normalised moment capacity $(M/f_c bd^2)$ and curtailment location $(L{cur}/L{shear})$ , which allows the strength design and the debonding design to be combined, as shown in Fig. 2.
+A parametric study of GEBA has been presented by the authors in [14], where debonding contour (DBC) plots have been used as the PE debonding criterion: G_R varies as a function of the loading state at which debonding occurs, and as a function of where the fracture takes place.
+G_R is determined from M- κ models, so the DBC can be plotted on a graph of normalised moment capacity $(M/f_c'bd^2)$ and curtailment location (L{cur}/L{shear}) , which allows the strength design and the debonding design to be combined, as shown in Fig. 2.

-The DBC is where the $G_R$ surface intercepts the horizontal plane that is defined by $G_f$ .
-The DBC varies for beams with different depths, reinforcing steel, FRP material etc. A detailed discussion of the DBC is found in Guan et al. (2012), where it was shown that a normalized debonding criterion using a ratio of beam depth and fracture energy ( $h/G_f$ ) could be used for design.
+The DBC is where the G_R surface intercepts the horizontal plane that is defined by G_f .
+The DBC varies for beams with different depths, reinforcing steel, FRP material etc. A detailed discussion of the DBC is found in [14], where it was shown that a normalized debonding criterion using a ratio of beam depth and fracture energy (h/G_f) could be used for design.
 A step-by-step illustration of the design approach is given below.